 The SSG committees are made up of representatives of various industrial companies.
 Participating in the committees gives them the opportunity to exchange expertise and experience, identify common needs and devise common solutions.
-The ten committees are:
+The nine committees are:

 The committees operate as clients and quality assurance agents in the standardisation process.
 They make decisions on requests that have been received and decide whether new standards are to be developed and whether existing standards are to be revised or withdrawn.
 Pilot studies and decision data are produced by SSG process managers, who also establish and run the assignments.
 The committees and SSG process managers play their part in identifying resources for the work to be done.
 Committee members are involved in standardisation work for a number of assignments.

 Resources for the project are managed by various groupings, depending on the size and complexity of the project.

 A need is identified – the SSG process manager examines what the actual need is and what type of approach would be appropriate in order to meet that need.
 The committee decides on how to progress with the work.

 5. Launch – when the committee has accepted a publication, other language versions are produced and the standard is made available on the SSG website.
 Information on new or updated standards is published in other SSG channels, such as the newsletter SSG News.